AMERICAN CULTURE STUDIES - 2017-18 Graduate Catalog

 General Requirements: Requirements for the doctorate in American Culture Studies are the completion of at least 61 semester hours beyond the master’s degree including at least 16 hours of credit for research on the dissertation.
 The American Culture Studies Ph.D. program draws on faculty from diverse academic departments and graduate programs, among them Art History, Communication Studies, English, Ethnic Studies, Theatre and Film, History, Philosophy, Political Science, Popular Culture, Sociology, Women's, Gender, and Sexuality studies; and other related fields.
 The ACS Ph.D. is normally four-year programs of study with two years of course work and two years of dissertation work.

 Course Requirements: The Ph.D. program in American Culture Studies contains the following components:

-Dissertation: The dissertation should be consistent with the candidate’s planned profession and course of study in the doctoral program.
-It marks the culmination of the candidate’s course of study.
-Dissertation committees must consist of a minimum of three faculty members from cooperating departments/programs/schools who are officially affiliated with the American Culture Studies Program, plus a graduate faculty representative appointed by the Graduate College.
-Other appropriate faculty may be included with the approval of the Executive Committee.
+Dissertation: The dissertation topic should be consistent with the candidate's planned profession and is subject to the approval of the ACS PhD Executive Committee.
+The dissertation is the culmination of the candidate’s academic study, and should make a contribution to the candidate’s academic area of study.
+American Culture Studies dissertations normally employ an interdisciplinary methodology.
+Doctoral committees in the American culture program will consist at a minimum, of three affiliated faculty members from the American Culture Studies Program and a representative of the Graduate College.
+Other appropriate faculty, including faculty from other institutions, may be included with the approval of the ACS PhD Executive Committee.